ETE4990-S25/project-1-gordon-and-thomas-in-the-mornin/readme.md

 ### Saving
 - The game saves the items that you have collected in a JSON file
 - The name of the object is important
+## Peer Review
+### Peer Review summaries exist please look at the files explorer for it TY
 ### Peer Review Excel
 - [Gordon Peer Review](https://livecsupomona-my.sharepoint.com/:x:/g/personal/glau_cpp_edu/EW3srdV_74tCpg4RKX1kK4ABGmwjuVgIGeRhNWBgQXRqTg?e=40DWWR)